blessingekwere/Global-Terrorism-/README.md

  The dataset was downloaded from Kaggle.
 Kindly find the link to the original dataset [here](https://www.kaggle.com/datasets/sarfarazsheikh/global-terrorism-data-gtd-19702020)

 ## About the Dataset
 The Global Terrorism Database (GTD) dataset contains a comprehensive record of terrorist incidents worldwide from 1970 to 2020.
 The dataset includes numerous columns describing different aspects of each incident.
 It contains 135 columns and 209707 rows.
-Below is a column description for some columns in the GTD dataset:

 ## Tool Used: Power BI